chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 document are to be interpreted as described in {{!RFC2119}}.

 The mechanisms described in this document also apply to DTLS 1.3
-{{!I-D.ietf-tls-dtls13}}, but for brevity, we will refer only to TLS throughout.
+{{!RFC9147}}, but for brevity, we will refer only to TLS throughout.

 # Setup

-In order to use this protocol, a TLS client and server need to have pre-provisioned the values required to execute the protocol:
+In order to use this protocol, a TLS client and server need to have pre-provisioned a password (or derived values as described by the desired PAKE protocol(s)).

-* A choice of PAKE protocol
-* Any parameters required by the PAKE protocol
-* A password (or a derived value as described by the PAKE protocol)

 Servers will of course have multiple instances of this configuration information for different clients.
 Clients may also have multiple